What To Do After A Child Has Died

 - ask someone else you trust to let these people know

-- find a short phrase you can use to say what's happened so that you can avoid long conversations at this early time
+- find a short phrase you can use to say what's happened so that you can avoid long conversations so early on

 Find a quiet place

-Find a quiet, private place to tell them what's happened, if possible.
+Find a quiet, private place to tell them what's happened, if you can.

-Explain key facts simply and honestly, and check they understand.
+Explain what has happened simply and honestly, and check in if there's anything else they want to know.

 Repeat key information later on, in case they haven't taken it in, or have misunderstood.